ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 If you would rather something that is free, we recommend [Anki](https://apps.ankiweb.net/).
 This is a free SRS application that you can [add your own decks to](https://www.youtube.com/watch?v=Ih67nqyLEkg).
 You can find many pre-made decks on the Anki website.

-Here are a couple of strong decks we recommend you work through if you choose this path:
+Here are some strong decks we recommend you work through if you choose this path:

 **Kanji Radicals:** [Kanji Radical](https://ankiweb.net/shared/info/1044119361).
 Radicals are parts of kanji.
 Learning these will help learning kanji much easier.